dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 The final thing the axe blade needed was top and bottom panels to enclose it.

+- describe the error in the final thing

 #### Extra detail
 But it's not _just_ an axe blade, there's extra detail on top.
 These patterns: